 Is CBD legal in Australia?

-CBD products are available for medicinal purposes via prescription.
-According to patient reports, it can only be accessed with a government-approved licence.
-In order to obtain a licence, patients must complete an application under the Special Access Scheme.
-There’s no guarantee of approval, and the licence costs $300 a year.
+Previously, CBD products were only available for medicinal purposes via prescription.
+According to patient reports, it could only be accessed with a government-approved licence.
+In order to obtain a licence, patients completed an application under the Special Access Scheme.
+However, there was no guarantee of approval, and the licence cost $300 a year.

 Can cannabis seeds be sent to Australia?